SumoLogic/sumologic-documentation/docs/cse/match-lists-suppressed-lists/standard-match-lists.md

 * Domain Password Attack
 * First Seen Anonymous Logon Change Activity to Domain Controller
 * Interactive Logon to Domain Controller
+* Outlier in Data Outbound Per Day by Admin or Sensitive Device
+* Outlier in Data Outbound Per Hour by Admin or Sensitive Device
 * Password Attack
+* Spike in Login Failures from a User
 * Successful Brute Force
 * Suspicious DC Logon